Posted at Jan 10, 2020 4:23:21 PM by thatagency | Share

 Know which traditional mediums still function well for your brand and products.
 There's an increasing need for social media presence and online advertising, but this should not be mistaken for an exodus from the traditional forms that still work on a consistent basis.

-3. Luxury is Behind on the Digital Front
+3. Luxury on the Digital Front

 According to Zenith forecasts, all brands are expected to spend approximately 42% of their advertising costs on digital mediums.
 For luxury brands, that's only 33%.